Stu142/stu142.github.io/supportme.md

 ---
 # Thank You

-Your support enables me to keep sharing my designs and ideas.
-I appreciate it.
+Your support enables me to share more of my designs and ideas with the community.
+I really appreciate it!!

-Please choose your prefered method
 <h1>
 <p align="center">
   <a href="http://paypal.me/Stu142">Paypal</a>